To Grok Grokking: Provable Grokking in Ridge Regression: Discussion and Future Directions

 \section{Discussion and Future Directions}

 We study grokking and establish the first end-to-end provable grokking result for the classical ridge regression model.
 We derive quantitative bounds for the grokking time in terms of the model hyperparameters and verify our theoretical findings via experiments.
+Our work establishes a rigorous theoretical foundation for grokking.
+Observing this phenomenon within the fundamental framework of linear regression is not only surprising in its simplicity, but also highly illuminating; it provides a controlled environment that allows us to cleanly isolate the precise effects of individual hyperparameters.
+By uncovering the root causes of grokking in this transparent setting, our analysis may serve as a stepping stone toward demystifying its dynamics in modern deep learning architectures.

 Our work leaves several interesting questions open.
-Firstly, can we show end-to-end provable grokking results for agnostic ridge regression?
+Firstly, can we show end-to-end provable grokking results for non-realizable ridge regression?
+This includes the special case of ridge regression with label noise (see Figure~\ref{fig:grokking-label noise} in Appendix~\ref{sec:additional-experiments}).
 Since we have already observed grokking empirically in non-realizable learning with two-layer random-features neural networks, it is natural to start studying such random features models.
 Indeed, deriving provable grokking results for learning agnostically with two-layer ReLU random features neural networks seems challenging.
 We find that current theoretical analyses fail to identify a hyperparameter realization for grokking.
 Specifically, when using our techniques, choosing an arbitrarily small weight decay parameter in the agnostic learning setting may impede generalization entirely.
-This suggests that new tools and more careful analyses of the convergence might be required.
+This suggests that new tools and more careful convergence analyses might be required.